clifgriffin/simple-ldap-login/readme.txt

 In times past, our organization used a custom hack of wp-login.php that allowed us to implement adLDAP.
 This was not an upgrade proof solution.
 In the recent round of upgrades, I tried several purported LDAP plugins.
 Some of them didn't work at all.
 Some of them worked but didn't provide the exact functionality I desired.

 = Version History =
+**Version 1.3 Beta**

+*Support for both Active Directory and OpenLDAP.
+*The ability to create wordpress users automatically upon login based on LDAP group membership OR by LDAP authentication alone.
+*The ability to test domain settings straight from admin panel.
+*Announcements pane that allows me to update you with fixes, cautions, new beta versions, or other important information.

 **Version 1.2.0.1:**